royyandzakiy/clasp-boilerplate/README.md

     }
     ```

-5. (alt) create a project in app-script
+5. (alt) create a project in App-Script
-    - if not yet, create a project in app-script
+    - if not yet, create a new project in App-Script
     - open `https://script.google.com/home` then create "New Project"
-    - clasp project clone (will autogenerate `.clash.json`)
+    - autogenerate the `.clash.json` in the root project dir
     ```bash
     clasp clone "appscript_url" # ex: clasp clone "https://script.google.com/home/projects/1FghjX0N_4darjheBl-3ZlOVi-MXS4yJWHVKit_3hMPnUD42zI2taKUG_/edit"
     ```